 I bought Toll Brothers (TOL) December $28-strike puts on Thursday for 64 cents.
 The stock at the time was $29.40.
 It closed Friday at $28.25.
 I also bought Pulte Home (PHM) January $18-strike puts for 72 cents.
 The stock at the time was $18.65.
 It closed Friday at $18.32.

-I did this after chatting with the friend of mine mentioned earlier who is a mortgage broker.
+I did this after chatting with the friend of mine mentioned earlier who is a Mortgage broker in Sydney.
 We are working on a refi for my significant other, which is why he called me on Thursday to see if I wanted to rate-lock her loan after informing me that the mortgage market was getting “funky” and spreads were widening.

 DR Horton (DHI) reported earnings on Tuesday.
 It missed both revenues and earnings.
 The stock was hit 5.4% that day and closed even lower by Friday.
 Any stock that sold off on Thursday and Friday while the stock market was going orbital has real problems.
 DHI reported the slowest order growth rate in three years.
 More troubling from my perspective is that, with the market obviously slowing down, DHI’s inventories continue to balloon, increasing by $537 million to $8.3 billion vs $7.8 billion at the end of September 2015.
 The Company’s cancellation rate jumped to 28% from 23% last year.
 Again, this smells exactly like 2008…perhaps this part of the reason the Dow Jones Home Construction index looks so ugly: